-The study of mean field games began with the pioneering works of Huang, Malham$\grave{e}$ and Caines \cite{HMC06} and Lasry and Lions \cite{Lasry-Lions}.
-A survey of known results is given in the books \cite{CardParetta20}, \cite{BensoussanFrehseYam}, \cite{CarmonaDel} and \cite{Gomes}.
-Note also that mean field games were largely developed in Pierre-Louis Lions series of lectures at the Coll$\grave{e}$ge de France.
-The description of these lectures is presented in~\cite{CardParetta20}.
-There are several ways to construct solutions to mean field games.
-The first approach is to solve the forward-backward problem which has the form of a system of Hamilton--Jacobi--Bellman and Fokker--Planck--Kolmogorov equations (see, for instance \cite{Barbu25}, \cite{Paretta17}).
-In this case coefficients have a special structure for instance the diffusion matrix $A$ is non-degenerate and even constant and $b=-H_p(x, t, p)$, in particular $A$ and $b$ do not depend on $\mu$.
-Moreover, the function~$f$ has the form $f(u, x, t, \mu)=l(u, x, t)+F(x, t, \mu)$.
-However, this approach allows to take into account the nonlinearity of local type in $\mu$ and non-smooth coefficients.
-The second approach is based on a probabilistic analysis of mean field games (see \cite{CarmonaDelarue}, \cite{Carmona-Lacker}, \cite{Lacker}).
-The probabilistic approach is developed in three directions: 1)~the~stochastic maximum principle (see \cite{BensoussanFYpaper}, \cite{CarmonaDelarue}), 2)~the~convergence of the Nash equilibria in a symmetric $N$--players game to the mean field game limit (see \cite{Cardconv}, \cite{Fischer converg}, \cite{Lacker converg}), 3)~relaxed controls (see \cite{Carmona-Lacker}, \cite{Lacker}).
-The stochastic maximum principle and the convergence of Nash equilibria require very restrictive smoothness of coefficients.
-More general results use relaxed controls.
-The idea is as follows.
-First we construct a measure on the control set $U$ and then, using the convexity of the data and conditional measures, we obtain the control function $(x, t)\mapsto u(x, t)$.
-This idea is well known in optimal control problems (see \cite{Filippov}).
-One of the most general existence result is presented in~\cite{Lacker}, where there are two types of assumptions: (A) the coefficients are Lipschitzian and (C) the coefficients are bounded and continuous, the matrix $A$ is non-degenerate and the control set $U$ is compact.
+One of the most general existence results is presented in~\cite{Lacker}, where there are two types of assumptions: (A) the coefficients are Lipschitzian and (C) the coefficients are bounded and continuous, the matrix $A$ is non-degenerate and the control set $U$ is compact.
 Note that the assumptions of the paper~\cite{Lacker} only allow linear growth of the coefficients.
 In addition, if $U=\mathbb{R}^{d_1}$, then the assumption (A.2) from \cite{Lacker} implies that $Q(x, t, \mu)$ does not depend on~$x$.
-We improve the results of \cite{Lacker} and allow nonlinear growth of the coefficients and more generale dependence on $\mu$ (see examples \ref{ex1}--\ref{ex4}).
-In \cite{Lacker} the relaxed control is a random process with values in the space of probability measures and the theory of martingale measures is applied.
+We improve the results of \cite{Lacker} and allow nonlinear growth of the coefficients and more general dependence on $\mu$ (see examples \ref{ex1}--\ref{ex4}).
+In \cite{Lacker} the relaxed control is a random process with values in the space of probability measures, the theory of martingale measures is applied.
 This approach is generalised with similar assumptions to mean field games with singular controls \cite{Fu-Horst} and to mean field games with absorption \cite{Campi}.
 We propose a different approach based on Fokker--Planck--Kolmogorov equations and not involving stochastic control theory.
 Moreover, a~priori estimates with Lyapunov functions allow us to consider coefficients with arbitrary growth.
 Another improvement is that the coefficients $A$, $b$, $Q$ and the functions $f$, $g$ can depend on the entire measure $\mu=\mu_t\,dt$ rather than on the measure~$\mu_t$ at time~$t$.
-The connection between probabilistic solutions of the Fokker--Planck--Kolmogorov equations and solutions to stochastic differential equations is based on the Ambrosio--Figalli--Trevisan superposition principle, which is now known under very general assumptions (see \cite{Superp21}, \cite{Trev}).
-Recent accounts on the theory of Fokker--Planck--Kolmogorov equations can be found in \cite{bookFPK}.
+The connection between probabilistic solutions of Fokker--Planck--Kolmogorov equations and solutions to stochastic differential equations is based on the Ambrosio--Figalli--Trevisan superposition principle, which is now known under very general assumptions (see \cite{Superp21}, \cite{Trev}).
+Moreover, we use the method of doubling variables (see \cite{LebRi}, \cite{Chen}).
+References to the latest results concerning the theory of Fokker--Planck--Kolmogorov equations can be found in \cite{bookFPK}.